mehmandarov/mehmandarov.github.io/_posts/2016-06-09-reasoning-and-semantic-wizardry.markdown

 ---
-title: "Solving Problems with Reasoning, Semantic Wizardry and Java"
+title: "Solving Problems with Reasoning, Semantic Wizardry, and Java"
 layout: post
 date: 2016-6-9 00:00 +0200
 description: On June 16th, I will be doing a workshop at JBCNConf in Barcelona, Spain.
 I will be talking about semantic technologies, reasoning, and Java.
 I have been asked to post some information about the workshop, so here it comes.